kj-droid/garmr/README.md

 # Garmr Lightweight Firewall

-Garmr is a lightweight firewall designed for minimal resource usage and quick setup.
+Garmr is a wolf described as a blood-stained guardian of Hel's gate.
+Alternativley a lightweight firewall designed for minimal resource usage and quick setup.

 ## Features